 As the developer, the Berliner Verkehrsbetriebe (BVG) is building the new line on commission of the Berlin Senate using federal and state funding.
 In 2014, the BVG commissioned Projektrealisierungs GmbH U5, a wholly-owned subsidiary, to take over work on the U5 gap closure project.

 The symbolic ground-breaking ceremony for construction of the U5 gap closure was held in April 2010.
 Construction works started in 2012.
-Based on previous construction progress, we expect construction work to be completed by 2019 and commissioning in 2020.
+Based on previous construction progress, we expect commissioning in late 2020.

 Most of the tunnel for the U5 gap closure – from Marx-Engels-Forum to Brandenburger Tor station – was built using the shield tunnelling method.
 Tunnel boring machines are in principle rolling factories that move through the subsoil and, in addition to boring, also create the tunnel carcass.
 The machine we were using was specially designed and configured for this particular construction project.
 It will excavate two separate main tunnels through the finished station pits.